zackyxd/cr-clan-management/README.md

-This project will assist Clash Royale leaders manage their clans and members.
+This project is a Discord bot that will help Clash Royale clan leaders manage their clans and members.